james-j-engels/james-j-engels.github.io/index.md

 layout: homepage
 ---

-## About Me
+## Bio

-I am a 3rd year Ph.D. student in the Department of Linguistics at the University of Edinburgh.
+I am a 3rd year Ph.D. student in the Department of Linguistics at the University of Edinburgh, supervised by [Wataru Uegaki](https://www.wataruuegaki.com/), [Dan Lassiter](https://danlassiter2.github.io/), and [Ben Molineaux](https://benmolineaux.ppls.ed.ac.uk/).
 I study meaning, time, and the ways things {are, could be, should be, used to be...}, specifically how languages encode these concepts in their grammar, and the boundaries of that variation across languages.
 In my case, that means doing fine-grained lexical semantics of individual morphemes in understudied languages.

 In the past I have worked on [small language models for Modern Tibetan](https://www.researchgate.net/publication/389451316_Leveraging_Large_Language_Models_in_Low-resourced_Language_NLP_A_spaCy_Implementation_for_Modern_Tibetan).
 From time to time I can still be found working on historical linguistics in Sino-Tibetan languages.